The 6 most popular test automation frameworks – and which one is right for you

 1.Selenium

 Selenium is probably the most popular open-source framework for automating web application testing.
-Renowned for its flexibility and robustness, Selenium supports multiple programming languages – Java, C#, Python and Ruby just to name a few, allowing developers to write their tests in their preferred language and enabling teams to integrate the framework seamlessly into their existing workflows.
+Renowned for its flexibility and robustness, Selenium supports multiple programming languages – Java, C#, Python and Ruby just to name a few, allowing developers to write their test scripts in their preferred language and enabling teams to integrate the framework seamlessly into their existing workflows.
 It also supports all major browsers – Chrome, Firefox, Safari and Edge, making it a very useful tool for supporting crucial browser compatibility and ensuring that web applications perform consistently across differing environments.

 Selenium also integrates seamlessly with continuous integration/deployment (CI/CD) pipelines, as it is compatible with tools such as Jenkins, Travis CI and Circle CI, allowing automated tests to be executed as part of the build process.
 This can help with detecting and resolving issues early on in the development cycle, improving software quality and reducing time-to-market.
 Selenium Grid, one of the components of the framework, also allows you to distribute and run tests across multiple machines and different environments simultaneously, allowing for parallel execution of tests.